Course

 Excitatory neurotransmitters increase the transmission of pain to the brain and are usually responsible for the increased mental alertness and cognition associated with a painful event.

 The Gate Control Theory is one of the most familiar theories of pain modulation.
-Under this theory, there are a series of gates found throughout the spinal cord.
-When these gates are open, pain messages are able to get through to the central nervous system, making the pain feel worse.
-Factors like stress, tension, anxiety, boredom, and lack of physical activity can all help to open those gates and worsen pain sensations.
+Under this theory, a series of gates are found throughout the spinal cord.
+When these gates are open, pain messages can get through to the central nervous system, making the pain feel worse.
+Factors like stress, tension, anxiety, boredom, and lack of physical activity can all help open those gates and worsen pain sensations [27].

 Quiz Questions